3d archery in Austria: how to & list of courses

 Planneralm

-On a varied course covering 3.5 kilometres, 42 targets await archers.
-Open from early June to mid-October.
+On a varied 3.5 kilometre course, 42 targets await the archers.
+Open from the beginning of June to mid-October.

 Robin Hood Land, 8953 Donnersbach, +43 3683 8175, www.bogenschiessen.at